 - There are no byproducts or carbon pollution

 - If the hydro power plant has a dam, it can be used to conserve water for times of higher demand.

 - Water is recycled naturally through the rain cycle and can be reused repeatedly.

-- No fossil fuels are used in the production of hydro power.
+- No fossil fuels are used in the production.

 - Water power is a controllable energy source which can be sped up or slowed down depending upon needs.